Butler's corella

 Butler's corella (Cacatua pastinator butleri) is a medium-sized white cockatoo endemic to Western Australia.
 It is one of two subspecies of the western corella.

 Description

 Butler's corella has mainly white plumage with a distinct white crest.
 The undersides of the wings and tail are pale yellow.
 The feathers between the eye and beak are deep salmon-pink, as are the bases of the feathers on the head and underparts.
 The eye is surrounded by a broad grey-blue eye-ring.
 The white plumage is often stained with soil because of the birds’ foraging activities.
-The corellas range from 40–48 cm in length and 600–750 g in weight.
+The corellas range from 40 to 48 cm in length and 600–750 g in weight.
 They are very similar in appearance to Muir's corella, the nominate subspecies of the western corella.

 Distribution and habitat

 Butler's corella is found in the northern and central wheatbelt of south-west Western Australia.
 Its habitat is open woodland and farmland where there are nearby trees for roosting in.
 It has benefited from agricultural development with access to food from cereal crops and permanent water.